What is internal linking and why is it needed?

 Sitelinks and Footers: When to Use Carefully

 Cross-linking is links that are repeated across multiple pages (footer, sidebar, template blocks).
-It's useful when you need to consistently provide access to important sections: contacts, key categories, about the company pages, and sometimes even popular services.
+It's useful when you need to consistently provide access to important sections: contacts, key categories, about the company pages, and sometimes popular services.
 However, there's a risk of overloading the site and blurring priorities, especially if the footer contains dozens of similar links to all cities and services.
+A practical approach: keep only what supports navigation and business logic in the footer, and reinforce specific clusters through context and "related/recommended" links.
+This is how internal linking works. interlinking works as a systematic website promotion, not as a set of template links.

 "The footer isn't the place for all your SEO; it should support the structure, not replace it."